Classification of Cellular Fake Surfaces: Introduction

 \section{Introduction}

-The singularities of soap-films in the Plateau problem as well as the skeleton of the microscopic sea life called Radiolaria are examples of generic two dimensional polyhedra in nature \cite{taylor1976structure}.
+The singularities of soap-films in the Plateau problem as well as the skeleton of the microscopic sea life called Radiolaria are examples of generic two-dimensional polyhedra in nature \cite{taylor1976structure}.
 Generic polyhedra are interesting mathematical objects to study in their own right.
 One-dimensional generic polyhedra are simply trivalent graphs.
-In this paper, we initialize a systematic study of two-dimensional generic polyhedra with an eye towards applications to low-dimensional topology, especially the Andrews-Curtis conjecture, the Zeeman conjecture, and the 4-dimensional smooth Poincar\'e conjecture \cite{matveev2007algorithmic,hog1993two}.
+In this paper, we initiate a systematic study of two-dimensional generic polyhedra with an eye towards applications to low-dimensional topology, especially the Andrews-Curtis conjecture, the Zeeman conjecture, and the 4-dimensional smooth Poincar\'e conjecture \cite{matveev2007algorithmic,hog1993two}.

 Two-dimensional generic polyhedra have been used in several different contexts.
 They form an essential tool in the study of spines of 3-manifolds \cite{casler1965imbedding,matveev2007algorithmic}, called special simple spines, and quantum invariants of 3-manifolds \cite{turaev1992state}.
-Decorated with gleams, they represent 4-manifolds in Turaev's shadow theory \cite{turaev2010quantum}.
+Decorated with gleams, they represent 4-manifolds in Turaev's shadow theory \cite{turaev2010quantum, costantino2004short}.
 Four manifolds of shadow complexity 0 and 1 are completely classified \cite{martelli2011four,koda2022four}, and Mazur-type contractible manifolds are studied using contractible fake surfaces \cite{hironobu2018mazur,koda2020shadows}.
-Two-dimensional generic polyhedra also appeared in the capped grope theory as finite stage approximations of embedded disks in topological 4-manifolds \cite{freedman2014topology}.
+Two-dimensional generic polyhedra also appeared in the capped grope theory as finite stage approximations of embedded disks in 4-manifolds \cite{freedman2014topology}.
 But in this paper, we study them as stand-alone topological objects generalizing surfaces.
 As such, we are interested in their fundamental properties such as a classification.
 We prefer to use the terminology fake surfaces from \cite{ikeda1971acyclic} with a slight modification: our fake surfaces refer to abstract polyhedra with underlying generic 2-polyhedra.
 Therefore, our classification is for fake surfaces as singular PL manifolds represented by generic 2-polyhedra.

 Arguably the most interesting topological spaces in geometric topology are manifolds, and one important question is their classification.
 Manifolds are locally homogeneous in the sense that every point $x$ of an $n$-manifold $M$ has a neighborhood which is homeomorphic to the Euclidean space $\mathbb{R}^n$.
 A polyhedron is not locally homogeneous in general, but a generic polyhedron has local regularity.
 A polyhedron $P$ is a subset of some Euclidean space $\mathbb{R}^N$ such that every point $x\in P$ has a conical neighborhood $N(x)=xK$ for a compact subset $K$.
 For a generic $n$-polyhedron $P$, $N(x)$ can be only one of $(n+1)$ cases.